50 Best Foods for Men

 Potatoes—whether they're the white or the sweet variety—are a great source of potassium.
 This nutrient boosts circulation, which keeps blood flowing where it needs to go and boosts your bedroom pleasure.
 It also counteracts salt-related bloating, so you'll look better naked, too.

 Want to become a dad?
 Pick up a few bags of baby carrots.
 A study published in Fertility and Sterility that analyzed the effect of various fruit and vegetables on sperm quality discovered that carrots had the best all-around results on sperm count and motility, which is the ability of your sperm to swim towards an egg.
 Men who ate the most carrots saw improved sperm performance by 6.5 to 8 percent.
 The Harvard researchers attribute the boost to carotenoids, powerful antioxidative compounds in carrots that help the body make vitamin A.

 Ancient Incans consumed this energizing Peruvian plant before battles and before sex, says Chris Kilham, an ethnobotanist at the University of Massachusetts at Amherst.
 Maca increases sexual appetite, stamina, endurance, and fertility.
 One study conducted at the Depression Clinical and Research Program at Massachusetts General Hospital in Boston found that maca helped people with antidepressant-induced sexual dysfunction to regain their libidos.

-Get this: More than one in three adult men, or more than 33 percent, has some form of cardiovascular disease, according to the AHA.
+Get this: More than one in four adult men, or more than 25 percent, will die of cardiovascular disease, according to the CDC.
 And one in every four male deaths is a result of heart disease.
 Those are seriously scary stats!
 Paired with a sensible diet and consistent routine exercise, the foods below can help ward off high blood pressure, stroke, high cholesterol, and heart disease.